 Scar pulling: why it happens and how to regain mobility naturally

 Your scar pulls at you, hinders your movements, or gives you that feeling of skin too tight ?
-You're not alone.
-Millions of people in France live with a post-operative scar that limits their daily life - sometimes months or even years after the operation.
+You’re not alone.
+Millions of people in France live with a post-surgical scar that limits their daily lives, sometimes for months or even years after the procedure.

 And yet.., this phenomenon is not inevitable.
 There are natural, non-invasive solutions to restore flexibility and mobility.
 In this article, we explain exactly why a scar pulls, when it's a cause for concern, and how to take effective action.